Credit: Bob DeChiara-USA TODAY Sports

-- Using Bet Labs, Evan Abrams looks at how to factor it in when betting the 2019 conference finals.
+- Using Bet Labs, Evan Abrams looks at how to factor it in when betting the 2019 Stanley Cup Finals.

-The NHL playoffs — especially the conference finals and Stanley Cup — are decided by small margins, so assuming that playoff experience can be the deciding factor doesn’t seem that farfetched.
+The NHL playoffs — especially the Stanley Cup — are decided by small margins, so assuming that playoff experience can be the deciding factor doesn’t seem that farfetched.

 According to our data at Bet Labs, teams that made the playoffs the season prior have had a distinct advantage over teams that did not.

-Even though the Sharks and Bruins have very different histories when it comes to the playoffs, both teams have been through the gambit over the last few years in the postseason, and that experience could be the difference in such a tight Conference Finals and Stanley Cup Final.
+Even though the Blues and Bruins have very different histories when it comes to the playoffs, both teams have been through the gambit over the last few years in the postseason, and that experience could be the difference in such a tight Stanley Cup Final.

 - Wednesday, June 12 — Game 7: Blues at Bruins (Series tied 3-3)